 Scheduling the training.
-I work with several clients simultaneously who are always in various stages of scheduling classes.
+I work with several clients simultaneously who are in various stages of scheduling classes.
 After my major clients have planned their year of training, I essentially commit my remaining dates on a "first come, first served" basis.
 If some of my available dates look like a match for your schedule, you need to let me know, so I can put your name on that date.
 Otherwise, another client might request the same date.
 To contact me, my office number is 703-729-1757.
-Since I will probably be out teaching, you will get my voicemail - go ahead and leave a message.
+Since I will probably be out training, you will get my voicemail - go ahead and leave a message.
 If you use email (firstname.lastname@example.org), be sure to put "internet training" in the email's subject, so I have a chance to notice your email in my inbox.
 Once we have emailed a couple of times, I usually create an email filter that should automatically move your email into a "client folder" in my email program, where I will notice all your emails regardless of the email's subject.

 Training location.
 If your organization has no training facilities, I can locate and rent a suitable classroom/conference space near your location.
 If your organization plans to host the training in your own facility, here are the typical requirements to resolve: